frida/frida/CONTRIBUTING.md

 }
 ```

-# Rules for Javascript
+# Rules for JavaScript

-This set of rules apply to Javascript code, regardless of the project owning it.
+This set of rules apply to JavaScript code, regardless of the project owning it.

 ## String constants